an-slua-sidhe/Original-Fantasy-Game/README.md

 (
+- Future features: feed character info into selected_character db and use that info to fill the fields in the gui, fighting modal, music and sound effects, items, full adventure
 - Remember to include section in Testing about Validation
 - Add Heroku to Deployment section.
 - Add database Schema to development section